torvalds/linux/Documentation/admin-guide/blockdev/drbd/data-structure-v9.rst

 ================================

 This describes the in kernel data structure for DRBD-9.
-Starting with Linux v3.14 we are reorganizing DRBD to use this data structure.
+Starting with GNU/Linux v3.14 we are reorganizing DRBD to use this data structure.

 Basic Data Structure
 ====================